Seebass22/UnityNotes/general.md

 - click 3 dots on top right of inspector
 	- click "Debug"

-## move scene view to object
-- double click in hierarchy

 ## snap object to sides of other object in editor
 - hold ctrl + shift while moving object